Smart Slate

 • Positioned emotional safety as a design requirement, not secondary outcome

-• Advanced understanding of AI as supportive infrastructure (not evaluator)
+• Advanced understanding of AI as supportive infrastructure vs. evaluative authority

-• NEP 2020 compliant: Supports foundational literacy and multilingual learning goals
+• NEP 2020 compliant (foundational literacy goals, multilingual learning)

 Key Takeaways